Credential Completion & Graduation (Policy)

 Last Date Board Approved: 3-28-17

 Certain requirements must be met both to complete a Lake Michigan College (LMC) degree or certificate and to officially graduate from a program.
 These requirements, as outlined below, must be satisfactorily met prior to credential conferral and will be verified for each student who applies for a degree or certificate.

-Lake Michigan College offers a bachelor degree completion program, associate degrees, and certificates.
+Lake Michigan College currently offers associate degrees and certificates.
 Each level of credential requires the following:

 To earn an associate degree, a student must satisfactorily complete a minimum of 60 credit hours which apply directly to the degree.
 This degree has a residency requirement of 20 credit hours; i.e., a minimum of 20 credits must be conferred by LMC and cannot include credits earned through TR, CEL, AC, AP, CLEP, or credit by exam.

 To earn a Certificate, a student must satisfactorily complete 1-59 credit hours, depending on the certificate program, which apply directly to the certificate.
 Certificates requiring 30 credits or more have a residency requirement of 15 credit hours; i.e., a minimum of 15 credits must be conferred by LMC and cannot include credits earned through TR, CEL, AC, AP, CLEP, or credit by exam.
 Certificates requiring less than 30 credit hours do not have a residency requirement, nor are they eligible for Honors recognition.